Skip to content

 1. Azure Workload Identity Setup - Set up managed identities and OIDC federation

-2. Setup Azure Management Cluster for HyperShift - Configure DNS and install HyperShift operator
+2. Setup Azure Management Cluster for HyperShift - Install HyperShift operator (with or without External DNS)

 3. Create a Self-Managed Azure HostedCluster - Deploy your first hosted cluster